Doesn’t matter if you are a professional sound engineer, musician, or a beginner who just got into studio monitoring.

-Besides being well built they also are extremely comfortable, to the point that you forget you’re wearing headphones.
+Besides being well built they also are extremely comfortable, to the point that you forget you’re wearing studio headphones.
 The headband is firm and sturdy, yet flexible, so are the ear cups; they can bend in any direction for easy-storage transport and comfort.

-They pretty much check all the boxes, settle with ease since they will keep you comfortable for hours.
+These over ear headphones pretty much check all the boxes, settle with ease since they will keep you comfortable for hours.

 What’s more, they also do an incredible job on Passive noise cancelation.
 To isolate the noise outside, the HD 280 pro uses a relatively strong clamping force, but sometimes this might result in some headaches due to the pressure.